 The academy places a premium on the design and delivery of high quality CEIAG for all students at KS3 and KS4.

-The Careers Leader has leadership and management of CEIAG and is supported by a senior member of staff on raising participation and ensuring all students have a high level of careers education whilst at the academy.
+The Careers Leader has leadership and management of CEIAG and is supported by a memember of the senior leadership team on raising participation and ensuring all students experience a high level of careers education whilst at the academy.

 The academy provides Independent Careers Advice from a Level 6 qualified Careers Adviser and all students will have at least one meeting with the Careers Adviser before they leave in year 11.
 The role of the Careers Adviser is to provide impartial information, advice and guidance for students and support the application process and planning of post-16 options.